agile-learning-institute/mentorHub/README.md

 # The Institute Platform

-The Institute Platform is made up of several microservices, and supports the operations of the institute.
+The Institute Platform is made up of a collection of microservices, and supports the operations of the institute.
 These services are designed, built, and run by our members to support our operations.
 See [here](https://github.com/orgs/agile-learning-institute/repositories?q=institute&type=all&sort=name) for a list of active repositories.

 ## Design Specifications

 See [here](./specifications/README.md) for the Institute Platform Design specifications

+## Team

+- architect: Mike Storey
+- lead-engineer: Karmen Durbin
+- ui-engineer: TBD
+- api-engineer: TBD
+- data-engineer: TBD
+- reliability-engineer: TBD

+## Trello Board

+TODO: - Get instructions from Karmen, decide how we will do sprints.
+How can someone volunteer to work on a sprint?

 ## Before Contributing